Changes to Doctoral Training Requirements

 The doctoral attributes are those of a PhD graduate which are normally gained through completion of the programme of study which is supported by the training pathway.
 Meeting the learning objectives of a training pathway is intended to help a candidate succeed in their programme of study and as a result gain most or all of those doctoral attributes.

 Please consult the Doctoral Training Pathways page for details.

 Do I have to follow a training pathway or can I comply instead with the credit requirement?

-If you registered as a research degree candidate before 30 September 2017, you can choose whether to comply with the requirements of a relevant training pathway, or to complete ten credits per year if you are a full time student, or five per year if you are a part time student.
+If you registered as a postgraduate researcher before 30 September 2017, you can choose whether to comply with the requirements of a relevant training pathway, or to complete ten credits per year if you are a full time postgraduate researcher, or five per year if you are a part time postgraduate researcher.